rparree/jboss-drools-demos/README.md

 # jboss-drools-demos

+The project contains both a maven pom and a sbt built file ([SBT 0.13](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)).

 At this point running from sbt no longer works.
  It did work, but having again some problems (different ones this time)

-This means they only run from an IDE such as IntelliJ

-You will need to install  [SBT 0.13](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)

 ## List of demos